 This Active Travel Strategy has strong links with other important strategies, plans and guidance at the local, regional and national levels.
-Nationally, the update of local design guidance for cycling infrastructure, in the form of LTN 1/20, was very welcomed by NSC, as it sets out for the first time that cycling should take priority over other highway users wherever possible in order to gain Governmental funding.
+Our ambition to make active travel the natural choice for short journeys and a part of longer ones reflects this key ambition set out in the Government's Cycling & Walking Investment Strategy.
+The Department for Transport's publication of updated guidance, Cycle Infrastructure Design, LTN 1/20, builds on this as it sets out for the first time that cycling should take priority over other highway uses wherever possible, in order to gain Governmental funding.
+This has all been very welcomed by NSC.
 Accompanying updates to the Highway Code with improved priority for cycling offer vital support and make clear the national government's recent shift towards cycling as a crucial 'form of mass transit' that is key to aid social distancing and improve public health in the short term, and reduce motor vehicle dependency and carbon emissions in the medium to long term.
-The Department for Transport's Emergency Active Travel Fund (Tranche 2) welcomes only ambitious walking and cycling scheme bids that 'must meaningfully alter the status quo on the road' and 'include segregation or point closures to through traffic'.
+The Department for Transport's Active Travel Fund (Tranche 2) welcomes only ambitious walking and cycling scheme bids that 'must meaningfully alter the status quo on the road' and 'include segregation or point closures to through traffic'.
 This sets a strong agenda for mass increases in active travel via significantly improved active travel infrastructure and awareness.